soccershoe/JustAnotherAdmin/_posts/2020-01-30-PasswordReuse.md

 **Why is this not an issue?**
 Technically, yes, I guess this would be an issue.
 This would be a super issue if everyone had access to the AD database.
 But the server/service is not meant to be accessible by everyone.
 It's meant to live in a security bubble where access like that is not granted, but only to highly privileged users.
 Salting the entries wouldn't be of help because no untrusted access is granted.
 AD doesn't store the password, it just stores the hash.
 Then compares the hash to what you typed in when logging on.
 It might be an MD4 (LM), or MD5 (NTLM), or AES256_CTS_HMAC_SHA1_96 (Kerberos).
 This may have changed with server 2016/2019.
 I haven't checked.

+**Update 3-25-2020**
+This is great!
+[Michael Grafnetter](https://github.com/MichaelGrafnetter) has updated his Powershell module to include some of the features of what I tried to accomplish with my scripting here.
+He added the IHaveBeenPwnd functionality which is super awesome.
+And sounds like he thinks this password re-use scenario is just as important to me.

+I haven't yet tested Michael's module yet, so I'm not sure my Powershell musings will still work as written, but you all are smarter than me out there and can figure it out.
+Also, my script allows for offline comparison.
+If you have disparate networks with disparate admins, you can have them dump out the truncated password hashes and not have files floating around with passwords or hashes directly from your ntds.dit.
+Keeps things safe and not all eggs in one basket type scenario.

+Please check out his great [DSInternals](https://www.dsinternals.com/en/downloads/) Powershell module.